steftri/ERNI_hackathon_2023/README.md

 #### FR05 - Line Assist support
 The software shall provide the possibility to engage the lane assist on the robot.

+#### FR06 - Configuration of parameters
+The software shall provide the possibility to configure the P and I factor of the robot's PI controller.

 ### Firmware SW Requirements